essykings/python-datetime/README.md

 ```

-### Components of datetime
+### Components of Python Datetime

-The datetime module can be used to obtain different versions of time.
-Let's look at the attributes in the datetime module.
-To do that, we are going to use the dir() function.
+The Python datetime module can be used to obtain different versions of time.
+Let''s look at the attributes in the datetime module.
+To do that, you are going to use the dir() function.

 ```console
 import datetime